 One of the most valuable provisions of TILA is the provision that allows consumers to rescind or cancel a loan or mortgage within (3) three business days without facing any type of financial or credit penalty.
 In some circumstances, if the lender has failed to properly disclose certain information to the consumer, the consumer has up to three years to rescind their loan without penalty.

 The most well-known product of the TILA is the development and subsequential requirement of the Annual Percentage Rate (APR) for all lenders.
-For home buyers who normally have a fixed budget for purchasing a home, this allows them to shop for the lowest APR available to them and potentially save thousands of dollars in interest on their mortgage.
+For homebuyers who normally have a fixed budget for purchasing a home, this allows them to shop for the lowest APR available to them and potentially save thousands of dollars in interest on their mortgage.

 The Truth in Lending Act is just one of the federal consumer protection laws that assist home buyers and credit card users from deceptive and illegal trade practices.
-If you believe you are victim of illegal lender practices or wish to exercise your rights under TILA, Fair Credit Reporting Act, Fair Debt Collection Practices Act, or Unfair and Deceptive Practices Act, you should consult a qualified attorney immediately.
+If you believe you are a victim of illegal lender practices or wish to exercise your rights under TILA, Fair Credit Reporting Act, Fair Debt Collection Practices Act, or Unfair and Deceptive Practices Act, you should consult a qualified attorney immediately.

-The attorneys of Massey & Duffy, PLLC are board certified in consumer law and have served clients in the Lake City, Gainesville, Ocala, the Villages and Alachua.
+The attorneys of Massey & Duffy, PLLC, are board-certified in consumer law and have served clients in the Lake City, Gainesville, Ocala, The Villages, and Alachua.
 You can contact our office at (352)-505-8900 to schedule a consultation today.